-- 6. If the dealer turns the fourth card on the board before the betting round is complete, the card is taken out of play for that round, even if subsequent players elect to fold.
-Nobody has an option of accepting or rejecting the card.
-The betting is then completed.
-The error is rectified in a manner to least influence the identity of the boardcards that would have been used without the error.
+- 7. If the flop needs to be redealt for any reason, the boardcards are mixed with the remainder of the deck.
+The burncard remains on the table.
+After shuffling, the dealer cuts the deck and deals a new flop without burning a card.
+[See "Section 16 Explanations," discussion #2, for more information on this rule.] - 8.
+A dealing error for the fourth boardcard is rectified in a manner to least influence the identity of the boardcards that would have been used without the error.
 The dealer burns and deals what would have been the fifth card in the fourth card's place.
 After this round of betting, the dealer reshuffles the deck, including the card that was taken out of play, but not including the burncards or discards.
 The dealer then cuts the deck and deals the final card without burning a card.
 If the fifth card is turned up prematurely, the deck is reshuffled and dealt in the same manner.
-[See "Section 16 Explanations," discussion #2, for more information on this rule.] - 7.
-If more than one card has been burned, the error shall be rectified if the mistake is discovered before betting starts.
-If the error is not discovered before betting starts, the card dealt faceup must be used. - 8.
-You must declare that you are playing the board before you throw your cards away; otherwise you relinquish all claim to the pot.
+[See "Section 16 Explanations," discussion #2, for more information on this rule.] - 9.
+You must declare that you are playing the board before you throw your cards away.
+Otherwise, you relinquish all claim to the pot.